isurusiri/iac-examples-and-patterns/examples/aws/ec2-roles-and-instance-profiles/README.md

 ### IAM Role

-Similar to IAM users, IAM role is an identity that defintes specific permissions.
+Similar to IAM users, IAM role is an identity that defines specific permissions.
 The permission policy of an IAM role determines what can and cannot do by the identity.

+### IAM Policy

+Access to AWS resources are managed by the IAM policies attached to identities or other AWS resources.
+A policy is an object inside AWS that defines permissions of a resource or an identity.